biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 # Discussion

-As part of the Elixir Biohackathon 2021 we added
+As part of the ELIXIR BioHackathon 2021 we added CiTO support for BioHackrXiv.
-CiTO support
-for BioHackrXiv.
-CiTO is an extension that is supported by a LUA filter of pandoc and the modified filter is now available for other publications using [pandoc](https://pandoc.org/) too.
+CiTO is an extension that is supported by a Lua filter of pandoc and the modified filter is now available for other publications using [pandoc](https://pandoc.org/) too.

 # Repositories